V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 - Set the width and height to 1024 pixels.

-### 3. Image Editing with Windows 11 Tools
+### 3. Image Editing with Krita

-- **Background Removal:** Utilize the built-in background removal tool in Windows 11's Paint app to isolate the character from the generated image.
+- **Background Removal:** Use Krita's Magic Wand tool to select and delete the background, isolating the character from the generated image.
 This creates a transparent background, crucial for sprite creation.
-- **Refinement (Optional):** Use other tools in Paint, like the selection tools and eraser, for further refinement if needed.
+- **Refinement (Optional):** Utilize other tools in Krita, like the selection tools and eraser, for further refinement if needed.

 ### 4. Sprite Creation with Shoebox